colmap/colmap/doc/faq.rst

   as described :ref:`here <faq-dense-memory>`.

 Note that apart from upgrading your hardware, the proposed changes might degrade the quality of the dense reconstruction results.
+When cancelling the stereo reconstruction process and restarting it later, the previous progress is not lost and any already processed views will be skipped.

 .. _faq-dense-memory: